 all encryption devices used by the army, must (and do)

 Principle, as they are likely to fall into enemy hands during a conflict.

 For this reason, military cipher machines always have a so-called ZERIOZE-button,

-allowing the operator to purge all keys whenever security is compromised.
+allowing the operator to purge all keys if security is compromised.

-Preventing serious collectors from possesing such machines therefore
+Preventing serious collectors from possessing such machines therefore

-makes no sense at all, as long as they are not given the keys that were
+makes no sense at all, as long as they are not given the original keys

 Kerckhoffs's principle was later reformulated by Claude Shannon (1916-2001)